shariqriazz/QuickScribe/instructions/common/language-rules.md

 - No capital or period (unless proper noun)
 - "modify so that we can" → modify so that we can
 - Exception: "what we need:" (colon for introduction)
+- Do not reorder or restructure sentences except as defined herein

 SENTENCE STRUCTURE (PROFESSIONAL CLARITY):
 - Minimize simple staccato sentences